What can happen if I don’t pay my rent on time?

 If your rent is overdue by even one day, your landlord might give you a Notice to End your Tenancy Early for Non-payment of Rent (Form N4).

-You can cancel this notice by paying all the rent that you owe within 14 days after you get the notice.
+You can cancel this by paying all the rent that you owe within 14 days after you get the notice.
 You must pay within 7 days if you rent by the day or week.
 Make sure the landlord gives you a receipt for your payment.

 Your payment must also include any rent that comes due after the date on the notice.